Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Methodology

 The selection stage aims to address inconsistent variable effects by extract compact, adaptive semantic representations from input endogenous variables and heterogeneous, multi-source exogenous variables, laying the foundation for the subsequent balancing stage.
-This requires a carefully designed two-step process: (\romannumeral1) semantic alignment of diverse exogenous and endogenous variables in a unified semantic space via conditional embeddings; (\romannumeral2) adaptive selection through a mixture-of-experts selector that reweights and combines existing features to mitigate antagonism caused by inconsistent variable effects.
+It operates in two key stages.